 - 2.6.1 In order for professional staff to keep up to date with changes in products or procedures it is important to maintain their individual training needs.
 One of the sessions at the awayday concentrated on personal development and how individual aspirations and targets dovetailed with those of the business.
 A separate working party was then set up to design STG's own Personal Development Record (PDR) process with outcomes which tied into business objectives. - 2.6.2 Consistency of approach is a theme we have carried through from the previous year and looked at a variety of ways in which we can ensure the same approach to builders, architects and owners.
-We are developing standard amendment clauses which can be used or customised by surveyors so that phraseology can be uniform in our correspondence to the agents.

-- 2.6.3 We are also looking at standardising conditions which go onto conditional approvals and standard phrases for site inspections so that drop down menus would make it simple for surveyors to record site visits at the scene.
-This may allow for the provision of a site report to be provided on site for owners or builders to keep, to track progress or resolve any problems that have been highlighted. - 2.6.4 The structure chart is shown in Appendix 3.
-Harmonisation occurred ahead of schedule, by April 2008, at the request of Members and Steering Group.
-It proved an overwhelming success in that despite all the difficulties that staff had to overcome in the early months, everyone has signed up to the new terms and conditions under the harmonisation package. - 2.6.5 The age profile of the group suggests that we could lose up to 4 staff through retirement in the next three years.
-It is therefore prudent to introduce the two trainee positions as shown in the structure chart which could be funded from one senior member of staff vacancy.
-Part of the ethos behind the Partnership was the introduction of enthusiastic students engaged at the lower end of the career grade to ensure resilience within the group.
-We have also identified the need to recruit, perhaps on a part time basis, a marketing person to assist the administration and business development manager with winning new work.
-There was the opportunity of securing the services of one of two exlocal authority building control managers to fill this role.
-However, to date, this has proved unsuccessful with one not coming back into the profession and the other joining the LABC warranty providers in a marketing role.
-Work will continue to ensure this post is filled within the near future, if necessary on a commission basis. - 2.6.6 As well as trainees from the formal career grade structure we are also in discussion with other Kent authorities in operating a county wide apprenticeship scheme.
+We are developing standard amendment clauses which can be used or customised by surveyors so that phraseology can be uniform in our correspondence to the agents. - 2.6.3 We are also looking at standardising conditions which go onto conditional approvals and standard phrases for site inspections so that drop down menus would make it simple for surveyors to record site visits at the scene.
+This may allow for the provision of a site report to be provided on site for owners or builders to keep in order to track, progress or resolve any problems that have been highlighted. - 2.6.4 A revised structure chart is shown at Annexe 3 indicating the reduced staffing levels.
+It demonstrates a reduction of around 20% against the original transferred staff and has been achieved without the need for redundancies.
+Following a request from Members and officers of the Steering Group the harmonisation process was bought forward to April 2008 with all staff accepting new contracts. - 2.6.5 Regrettably the current economic climate has required the Partnership to downsize in order to match resources with a reduced demand.
+Whilst the general ethos of the Partnership is to ensure the continued resilience of the service through the introduction of trainees who could train and develop to become the Partnership's surveyors of the future, it would not be prudent at this time, in such a difficult economic climate, the advertise such positions.
+We will of course regularly review the situation to ensure we react in good time when evidence of a recovery is at hand.
+Similarly the other post of business marketing consultant will remain frozen. - 2.6.6 However, we will continue to have discussion with other Kent authorities in operating a county wide apprenticeship scheme.
 This would involve external funding with a minimal input from each authority.
 This development would ensure further interest in the profession from school leavers and build in further resilience to building control in Kent.